 7. Don’t Be Afraid to Go Through Multiple Drafts

 The title says it all.
 Growing up I feel like we have drilled into our head first draft, second draft, final draft.
-While that isn’t necessarily a bad thing, it’s important to realize occasionally more drafts are needed.
+While that isn’t necessarily a bad thing, it’s important to realize occasionally you need to write more drafts.
 Or fewer drafts.
 The guiding principle here is to write until you have achieved a quality piece that you are proud of.

 Editing Shouldn’t Scare You

 I have the opportunity to teach kids a lot about writing.
 I try to help them understand that we all make mistakes when we write.
 That isn’t something that should bother you.
-When you are done, review it and have others help you find and fix the mistakes that you missed.
+Merely review your work when complete and enlist others to help you find and fix the mistakes.
 Writing shouldn’t result in drudgery and loathing.
 Writing and editing are how we create and refine ideas that allow people around us to explore and experience the world in ways they never thought possible.

 I’ve talked about editing before on my blog.
 In this article, I’m going to build on that and talk about some bad trends in writing that I’ve seen when editing.
 Between teaching kids how to write, and preparing peoples’ books and blog posts, I edit a fair share of material.
 I edit everything from elementary school writing to Ph.D. levels of writing.
 What I have noticed is people have a lot of trouble with transition sentences, pronouns, and conclusions.